maedama/reprow/README.md

 # Runners

+Reprow has runners that is pluggable.
+Runner communicates with application server inorder to pass job and retrieve job execution responses.
-It provides http proxy runners only.
+Currently it provides http proxy runners only.

 ## Examples
-### Running worker sample server
+### Running sample application server

-To ilustrate how it works, there is a sample worker server using Perl
+To illustrate how it works, there is a sample worker server using Perl.
+Worker server should receive job with HTTP and if job is successful, it should return with HTTP 200 Status code, If job fails it should return with HTTP 500 Status code.

+Optionally SQS backend supports retry after, which in this case application servre may return Retry-After Header specifying how many seconds, it should take for job to be reprocessed.

 ```
    plackup sample/worker.psgi